MCP clients

 }

-Servers don't know which client is calling.
-That's usually fine, but if you're building a server that depends on specific client behaviors (resources, prompts, progress notifications), test against multiple clients, support varies.
+Rule of thumb: servers don't know which client is calling.
+If you're building a server that depends on specific client features, test on every major client before shipping.